Petr Pavel: Foreign policy

 Pavel holds Atlanticist and pro-Western views and advocates active Czech membership in the European Union and NATO.
+In April 2026, he said that the creation of a United States of Europe is "almost inevitable" and might be necessary in response to Europe getting caught between the increasing brinkmanship between Russia, China and the United States.

 In 1987, in his biography, Pavel expressed understanding for the invasion of Czechoslovakia by Warsaw Pact troops.
 He is said to have taken this view at the age of six from his father, Josef Pavel, who was at the time an officer in the Czechoslovak Army and a member of military intelligence.
 Pavel later apologized for the stance expressed in his biography and condemned the invasion.

 Asked if he would have fought against the West in the event of a war before November 1989, Pavel said that "a soldier defends his country and the people who live in it. ... every soldier fights for the people he likes and for whom it is worth sacrificing his life".

 In 2015, Pavel called for a balanced and pragmatic approach to international security.
 Originally rejecting hawkish positions, he opposed immediate arms deliveries to Ukraine during the conflict with Russia, warning that such moves could escalate violence.
 Instead, he advocated for strengthening Ukraine's defense capacity over time and supported a broader NATO strategy that combined deterrence with diplomacy.
 Pavel also stressed the need for post-conflict planning in military interventions and highlighted the complexity of counterinsurgency operations, arguing that success requires not just military strength but also political and societal engagement.
 In later years, particularly following Russia's full-scale invasion of Ukraine in 2022, Pavel adopted a more assertive stance, publicly supporting strong military aid to Ukraine and a firmer deterrent posture within NATO.

 As Chairman of the NATO Military Committee in 2018, Pavel said of the Turkish invasion of Afrin: "Turkey is a target of terrorism and has the right to defend itself."
 He said it was necessary not to view the Kurds as a homogeneous group, and that some of them were effectively fighting extremists.